SteveNoyes/faqAccordionCard/README.md

 ### Useful resources

 - [w3schools](https://www.w3schools.com/howto/howto_js_accordion.asp) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

 - [Reset CSS](https://meyerweb.com/eric/tools/css/reset/) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

+- [Linear Gradient](https://www.w3schools.com/css/css3_gradients.asp) - This helps me for XYZ reason.
+I really liked this pattern and will use it going forward.

 ## Author